belasouza/Shopify-Inventory-Reports-Django-App/README.md

 This project makes it easy to export Excel files from Shopify inventory.

-This project has the following structure
+This project has the following structure:
 - `home` (main app)
   - `authentication.py` sets up a Shopify API session and graphQL client
   - `fetching.py` handles the API calls and stores the responses in a Python data frame